tanishkamehta000/website-archiver/README.md

 # Website Archiver (React + FastAPI)

 An end-to-end web archiving tool (Wayback-style).
 Enter a URL, crawl same-host pages, rewrite assets, and serve snapshots locally with version history.
-Includes a progress UI, one-click re-capture and delete, “All sites” overview, and an interactive Crawl Map.
+Includes a progress UI, one-click re-capture and delete, “All sites” overview, and a Crawl Map.

 ## Features